jeaye/blog.jeaye.com/_posts/2017-10-31-clojure-keywords.md

 keywords, three forms of namespaced keywords, grouped keywords, and dotted keywords.
 You should now also know their common uses and pitfalls.
 When in doubt, namespace your keywords to convey explicit ownership of data and prevent name collisions.
-When building a DSL without middleware or using keyword arguments, plain old keywords will probably do.
+When building a DSL without middleware or when using keyword arguments, plain old keywords will probably do.
 Where possible, [use clojure.spec]({{ site.blog_url }}/2017/05/31/clojure-spec/)!